Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-where $h(n,g)$ is given by eq.(69).
-It may be noted that the RSPS can be derived [106] \emph{without} invoking the properties of the eigen-functions of the unperturbed Hamiltonian.
-Therefore, the non-orthogonality properties as expressed in Eq.(70) do not affect the standard formule of the RSPS.
+It is noteworthy that the RSPT can be derived [106] \emph{without} invoking the properties of the eigenfunctions of the unperturbed Hamiltonian.
+Consequently, the non-orthogonality properties as expressed in eqn.(70) do not impact the standard formulae of the RSPT.

-As has been discussed earlier and noted in the Tables-(I-III), the inclusion of the 2nd-order correction to the energy levels defined as: $ E_n^{(2)}\equiv~E_n^{LO}~+~\Delta{E_n^{(2)}}$ significantly improves the accuracy of the approximation in all the cases considered here, viz the AHO, DWO and the SHO.
-(Computation of still higher-order corrections to energy-levels falls beyond the scope of the present work but can be carried out by standard techniques in a straight-forward manner).
+As previously discussed and noted in \textbf{Tables-(I-III)}, the inclusion of the second-order correction to the energy levels, defined as: \( E_n^{(2)}\equiv~E_n^{LO}~+~\Delta{E_n^{(2)}}\), significantly enhances the accuracy of the approximation across all cases considered here, namely the AHO, DWO, and the SHO.
+(Computation of higher-order corrections to energy levels can be conducted using standard techniques in a straightforward manner as discussed in \textbf{Section-X}).

-Finally, we summarize and discuss the main results of the present work in the next section.
+Finally, we summarize and discuss the main results of this \textbf{Section} as follows.